 Unless you plan to only ski on perfect, sunny days (good luck), or to just stick to the green runs (if you have to), you’ll want a pair of ski goggles.
 They should fit snuggly around your nose, and – if you want to go all out – can come with different lenses for different weather conditions.
 Yellow or orange lenses are a good option for your average, slightly overcast days as they filter out the blue light bouncing off the snow and make it easier to see bumps and icy patches.
 In brighter conditions, dark or mirrored lenses are your best bet.

 Non-essential ski gear that a smart person would buy

 Beanie or headband

 Skiing is a dangerous sport.
-Every long-time skier or boarder has an arsenal of war stories: their worst stacks, broken bones, and the odd concussion.
+Every long-time skier or boarder has an arsenal of war stories: their worst stack, broken bones and the odd concussion.
 If you’re going to be gunning it down the mountain at breakneck speeds, or attempting 360s in the park, you might want to protect your noggin with a helmet.
-You’ve only got one head, and skiing into trees is not as funny as it sounds.
+You’ve only got one head and skiing into trees is not as funny as it sounds.

 These are much thicker than normal socks.
-Your feet will take a bit of a bashing (have you seen what ski boots look like?) and you’ll want more protection than your regular socks give you.
+Your feet will take a bit of a bashing (have you seen what ski boots look like?) and you’ll want more protection than your regular socks can give you.
 That being said, you can get away with other thick socks (such as rugby socks) if you want to save money.
 They just won’t be as warm and comfy.

 Ski boot heaters

 These beat numb toes every time.
 Slip them into your boots to keep your feet nice and toasty.
-Sure, they're a bit indulgent, but hey – so is skiing.
+Sure, they're a bit indulgent, but hey, so is skiing.

 What you already own that you'll need to take skiing